andreasbm/web-skills/blueprint.md

 ### How can I support you?

 I am spending my spare time building Web Skills for free because I want to help people get into web development.
 My motivation comes from people finding Web Skills useful, so if you like the project feel free to support me in any way you like!
-For example, you are more than welcome to become a [stargazer on Github](https://github.com/andreasbm/web-skills/stargazers), share Web Skills with your friend and followers or create blog articles linking to Web Skills.
-If you want to, it will absolutely make my day if you [buy me a coffee](https://www.buymeacoffee.com/AndreasMehlsen) to show your appreciation and support <3
+For example, you are more than welcome to become a [stargazer](https://github.com/andreasbm/web-skills/stargazers), share Web Skills with your friend and followers or create blog articles linking to Web Skills.
+If you want to, it will absolutely make my day if you [support me with a cup of coffee](https://www.buymeacoffee.com/AndreasMehlsen)! <3

 ### How can I get involved?

 You are welcome to get involved in any way you like.
-If you want to, you can go to the [Github issues](https://github.com/andreasbm/web-skills/issues) and help me fix the spelling, fix issues or suggest some new features.
+If you want to, you can go to the [issues page](https://github.com/andreasbm/web-skills/issues) and help me fix the spelling, fix issues or suggest some new features.
 Any involvement is highly appreciated!

 ### How can I keep track of what skills I know?